 - 2.4:1 is the industry standard aspect ratio.
 2.35:1 movies stopped being made in 1972.
 All the leading screen manufacturers make 2.4:1 so ask them for it.
 But if you have an older 2.35:1 screen then at least the Paladin lenses can adjust for it.

 YOUR PROJECTOR THROW DISTANCE AND SCREEN WIDTH

-- Paladin and Phoenix?
+- Paladin?
 The distance from screen to projector should be at least 1.6 times your screen width to get the beam through the lens and to minimize edge distortion.
 At 1.6 you will need a screen border of about 0.004 times your screen width to mask edge distortion.
 This decreases as the ratio goes up.
 At about 2.0 you’ll only need a sliver.
-The Paladin works great from about 12 – 35 feet throw distance.
-The Phoenix range is about 12 – 25 feet.
+The Paladin works great from about 12 – 36 feet throw distance.

 YOUR PROJECTOR LOCATION